 What is the phantom owner problem and why does it matter for OKR software?

 The phantom owner problem is when a person is officially assigned as the owner of an OKR or KPI but never updates the data.
-Across ClearPoint's platform of 21,000+ strategic plans, 74% of government element owners and 78% of private-sector element owners never log a single update in a given period.
-The solution is OKR software with strong RBAC, automated reminders, and bulk-update workflows — not more dashboards.
+Across the ClearPoint platform, 78% of government element owners and 78% of private-sector element owners never log a single update in a given period.
+Healthcare, under accreditation pressure, runs about 51%.
+The solution is OKR software with strong role-based access control, automated reminders, and bulk-update workflows — not more dashboards.

 Related Resources